 Views at the last peak are quite similar to what you’ve seen already.
 But the best view is just ahead.
 Follow the paved path beyond the south peak.

-Continue hiking on the paved path walking towards the south.
-The view of the area opens up and is one of the best views I’ve seen in Hong Kong.
+Continue hiking on the paved path, heading south.
+The view of the area is expansive and among the best I’ve seen in Hong Kong.

 The trail descent slightly, and here is where you can see the Stonecutters Bridge, southeast Tsing Yi Island, including Kwai Tsing Container Terminal 9, Victoria Harbour and Hong Kong Island in the distance.
-Take your time here and enjoy the view – this is the best view on the Tsing Yi Peak trail.
+Take your time here and enjoy the view.

 The path splits when you see another rock with an inscription.
 To the left, it will lead you to a viewpoint.
 And to the right, the path will descend the mountain.